-The 1992 United Nations Conference on Environment and Development (UNCED) initiated the first expansion in the context of Agenda 21.
-The achievement of SL was seen as a broad goal for poverty eradication which should focus on the poor living in marginalized areas.
+The 1992 United Nations Conference on Environment and Development initiated the first expansion in the context of Agenda 21.
+The achievement of SL was seen as a broad goal for poverty eradication, which should focus on the poor living in marginalized areas:

-Agenda 21 stated that SL could serve as an integrating factor that allows policies to address development, sustainable resource management and poverty eradication simultaneously.7
+Agenda 21 stated that SL could serve as an integrating factor that allows policies to address development, sustainable resource management and poverty eradication simultaneously (Singh and Gilman, 2000, 2002).

 As such, many authors have contributed to the definition(s) which has evolved today.
-The most basic, well known and widely accepted definition of a livelihood and as such SL was developed by Chambers and Conway 1992.8
+The most basic, well known and widely accepted definition of a livelihood and as such SL was developed by Chambers and Conway (1992) (University of Professional Educators, 2006; Cahn Miranda, 2003):

-"A livelihood in its simplest sense is a means of gaining a living.
-A livelihood comprises the capabilities, assets (stores, resources, claims and access) and activities required for a means of living; a livelihood is sustainable when it can cope with and recover from stress and shocks, maintain or enhance its capabilities and assets, and provide SL opportunities for the next generation; and which contributes net benefits to other livelihoods at the local and global levels and in the short and long-term."
+A livelihood in its simplest sense is a means of gaining a living.
+A livelihood comprises the capabilities, assets (stores, resources, claims and access) and activities required for a means of living; a livelihood is sustainable when it can cope with and recover from stress and shocks, maintain or enhance its capabilities and assets, and provide SL opportunities for the next generation; and which contributes net benefits to other livelihoods at the local and global levels and in the short and long-term.

-For them capabilities, equity and sustainability are combined in the concept of SL9.
+For them capabilities, equity and sustainability are combined in the concept of SL[3].
 They believed that there are many initial determinants of a livelihood strategy.
 They can be determined by birth or chosen during one's life, less singular or even predetermined.
 For them, a livelihood begins its formation once the main elements of the individual's reality are found and named, and its structure unraveled.
-They believed that a livelihood can also be at hierarchal levels within the household - persons sharing
+They believed that a livelihood can also be at hierarchal levels within the household - persons sharing the same cooking space.
+However, they pointed out there would be some differences in well-being within the household.
+In their structure of the household, a livelihood had four categories: first, people (their livelihood capabilities), second, activities (what they do), third, "assets" (tangible and intangible, "which provide material and social means") and fourth, "gains or outputs" (what they do) (Chambers and Conway, 1992).

-6Singh & Gilman (2000), (2002)

-7Singh & Gilman (2000), (2002)